naingkhanthtet/devopteam4/use-cases/19-capital-city-reporter-use-case.md

 Capital City Reporter

 ### Trigger
-A request for a report of a capital cities in a region by population to the Capital City Reporter.
+Organization request the capital city reporter to export a report of all capital cities in a region by population.

 ## MAIN SUCCESS SCENARIO
-1. Organization request a report of capital cities in a region by population.
-2. Capital City Reporter sort the population.
+1. Capital City reporter access the application.
-3. Capital City Reporter extracts the capital cities in a region.
+2. System extracts all capital cities in a region by population from the database.
-4. Capital City Reporter provides the report to the organization.
+3. System supplies the data to the Capital City Reporter.

 ## EXTENSIONS
 1. **If the capital city, region, population does not exist**: